Mountain Biking in Morzine

 Book well in advance online as Torico are very popular and bikes get hired out quickly.
 They also have experienced bike mechanics to fix any problems you will have with your own bike.

-We also recommend Intersport, and Pleney Sports who are now offering adults, kids and e-bikes.
+We also recommend Intersport, Pleney Sports and Bike Academy who all offer adults, kids, and e-bikes.

 Bringing your own bike

 Lots of our guests drive to Morzine, but you can still bring your own bike if you are flying.
-Here are some great tips for travelling with your bike.
-When booking your transfer from Geneva airport, tell the transfer company that you have bikes to take to resort.
-They will make sure they have a big enough vehicle or a trailer.
-Skiidy Gonzales, our preferred transfer company will transport your bikes to Morzine for free.
+When booking your transfer from Geneva airport, tell the transfer company that you have bikes to take to resort so they can make sure they have a big enough vehicle or a trailer.
+Contact one of our recommended transfer companies if you're bringing your bike to Morzine.

 Mountain Bike Lessons